 We live in an urban era.
-There is no shortage of statistics on rural to urban migration, urban population explosions, and urban resource shortages and inequalities.
-Mushrooming megacities have become harbingers of impending scarcity crises or wellsprings of hope for those who see opportunities for economic growth in young populations and the formalization of informal economic activity. have become battlegrounds for visions
+There is no shortage of statistics on rural to urban migration, urban population explosions, and urbanization-related resource shortages and inequalities.
+Mushrooming megacities have become harbingers of impending scarcity crises or wellsprings of hope for those who see opportunities for economic growth in young populations and the formalization of informal economic activities.
+Cities have become battlegrounds for competing visions…

 ARTWORKS